peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 The next step, then, was to inventory the company, and priority-rank teams and services by whatever criteria made sense.
-For us, this was a mix of production criticality and some notion of friendliness—better to have the folks eager to help earlier on, while we iron out the kinks.
+For us, this was a mix of production criticality and some notion of friendliness&mdash;better to have the folks eager to help earlier on, while we iron out the kinks.
 We created a burndown chart (really, a spreadsheet) with progress for each service.
 Of course, it grew over time, as we found more and more services hiding in the cracks.
 Each service progressed through stages: kickoff, instrumentation, production wire-up,